photostructure/exiftool-vendored.js/README.md

   local platform through
   [optionalDependencies](https://docs.npmjs.com/files/package.json#optionaldependencies).

-- You shouldn't include either the `exiftool-vendored.exe` or `exiftool-vendored.pl` as direct dependencies to your project, unless you know what you're doing.
+- You shouldn't include either [exiftool-vendored.exe](https://github.com/photostructure/exiftool-vendored.exe) or [exiftool-vendored.pl](https://github.com/photostructure/exiftool-vendored.pl) as direct dependencies to your project, unless you know what you're doing.

 - If you're installing on a minimal Linux distribution, you may need to install `perl`.
 On Alpine, run `apk add perl`.